Adam5Wu/Bless/README.md

   * It records the last run configuration, in order to optimize future runs
     * If the next execution of this script has matching configuration, only changed files will be re-processed
     * If this file is deleted, the next execution of this script will re-process all files from scratch
+* A file "build/.bless.keyed" will be created
+  * It records all files that have commits, and all commits have a valid key
+* A file "build/.bless.unkeyed" will be created
+  * It records all files that have commits, and not all commits have a valid key
+  * If key-prefix is not specified, all files that have commits are listed in this file
 * A file "build/Source.Blessed.tgz" will be created
-  * It contained tar-gzipped content of the "build/blessed" directory
+  * It contained tar-gzipped content of the "build/blessed" directory, plus three following files:
+    * ".bless.keyed" from "build/.bless.keyed"
+    * ".bless.unkeyed" from "build/.bless.unkeyed"
+    * ".bless.blacklist" from "build/.bless.blacklist"
   * This package is suitable to be part of a whole project archiving

 # License